• Skip to primary navigation

 • 2 cups all purpose flour

-• ½ cup pecans, toasted and finely chopped
+• ½ cup pecans, toasted and finely chopped (plus some for sprinkling)

-• 2 cups confectioner's sugar
+• 2 cups confectioners sugar

-• 3 tablespoons real maple syrup
+• 3 tablespoons maple syrup

 • ½ teaspoon maple extract

-• ⅛ teaspoon Fine sea salt
+• ⅛ teaspoon fine sea salt

 Instructions

 • Transfer the dough to a lightly floured surface or a non-stick mat, and form the dough into a ball.
-Flatten to a disc, about 1" high, and wrap tightly with plastic wrap.
+Wrap tightly with plastic wrap and flatten to a disc, about 1" high.
+Chill the dough in the refrigerator for 30 minutes.

 • On a lightly floured surface or a non-stick mat, roll out the dough to about ¼" thick.

 • Using a round fluted cookie cutter, cut out rounds out of the dough and place on the parchment cookie sheets, leaving about 2" between the cookies.
+Chill the cookies for 20 minutes.

 • While the glaze is still wet, sprinkle with finely chopped pecans.
+Let the glaze set before serving or storing.

 Tried this recipe?Let us know how it was!